 Germination - starting chilli seeds

 You can plant the seeds straight into individual pots however a seed tray will allow you to plant more in a confined space.
-Fill the tray 3/4 full of fine compost (sieved if possible).
-Then add the seeds in straight lines leaving about 5cm between seeds.
-Next, sieve over another 3-5mm of compost.
+Fill the tray 3/4 full of growing medium (sieved if possible), then add the seeds in straight lines leaving about 5cm between seeds.
+We recommend using our seed starter mix.
+Next, sieve over another 3-5mm of medium.
 Be sure to label the seeds if more than one variety is being grown.
 Place a cover over the tray and place somewhere warm.

 4. Thinning Out

-The seeds should sprout after anything from a few days to a few weeks.
+The seeds should sprout a few days to a few weeks, depending on the variety.
 You should try and leave the seedlings in the seed tray until they have sprouted their first true set of leaves (the second set that appears).
 It is a good idea at this time to throw away any weak looking plants and only pot on the strongest plants.
-This of course, depends on how much space you have available to grow them, just remember they take up a lot more room once they are fully grown plants!
+This of course, depends on how much space you have available to grow them, just remember they take up a lot more room once they are fully grown!

 Everybody needs to grow chillis for cooking.
 Even if you don't like hot food, just a little hint of chilli to warm it up stimulates the taste buds and everything else tastes just so much better.
 True.
 And chillies will brighten up your garden!
 But before we get to the instructions for growing chillis, lets sort out the spelling, lest you think I don't know any better...There are three ways to spell the name: chili, chilli and chile.